Prakaash is Head of the Shipping Department in Oon & Bazul.

 - Represented several companies to submit applications to OFAC to unblock or remove the restrictions on funds that have been blocked or restricted due to OFAC sanctions.

-- Advising companies and individuals on matters involving international and unilateral sanctions against Iran, Russia, Myanmar and North Korea.
+- Advising companies and individuals on matters involving international and unilateral sanctions against Iran, Russia, Myanmar, Venezuela and North Korea.

-- Prakaash is recognised as a key lawyer by The Legal 500 with client feedback that he provides “timely, practical, and focused solutions on a cost-effective basis”.
+- Prakaash is recognised as a key lawyer by The Legal 500 with client feedback that he provides “timely, practical, and focused solutions on a cost-effective basis” and that he is “extremely commercial and solutions-focused”.

-- Prakaash was 1 out of only 3 lawyers who were recognised as an Accredited Specialist in Maritime and Shipping in 2022.
+- Prakaash is an Accredited Specialist in Maritime and Shipping.
 The accreditation scheme serves as a mark of recognition for legal professional excellence in their specialised areas of practice.
 The newly minted accreditations were announced following a stringent year-long assessment process conducted by an independent selection committee, comprising judges and senior industry representatives.

 Latest updates from Oon & Bazul